Fourth Order Accurate Finite Volume CWENO Scheme For Astrophysical MHD Problems: Numerical tests

-The fourth order accuracy of the proposed method has been verified by computing the convergence of errors in 1D, 2D and 3D circularly polarized Alfven wave (CPAW) tests at large amplitude ($\Delta = 0.9$) so as to retain the nonlinear behavior.
-We further confirm the fourth order accuracy in another 2D test --- Orszag-Tang vortex problem when the solution is still smooth but highly nonlinear.
+The fourth-order accuracy of the proposed method is confirmed by computing the convergence of errors in various multi-dimensional nonlinear MHD problems, namely: a 2D circularly polarized \alfven wave (CPAW) test \citep{ziegler2004central}, 2D and 3D MHD vortex problem \citep{li2010fourth,mignone2010high} and the 2D Orszag-Tang (OT) vortex problem \citep{orszag1979small}.
+In the CPAW test and MHD vortex problems, convergence studies are performed after one complete period, however, in the OT vortex problem, it is done at a time when the solution is highly nonlinear but still smooth.

-In order to show the shock capturing behavior of the method we present the results for 1D Brio-Wu test, the evolution of the Orszag-Tang vortex problem, the 2D MHD blast wave and 2D Rotor problem.
-The ${\bf \nabla . b}$ errors in all the test are at the round-off level and do not grow in time.
+In order to demonstrate the shock capturing behaviour and the robustness of our method we present the results for the 1D Brio-Wu shock-tube test, the evolution of the OT vortex problem, a 2D MHD blast wave \citep{ziegler2004central,ROM15}, the magnetic rotor problem \citep{balsara1999staggered} and the cloud-shock interaction problem \citep{toth2000b,ROM15}.

+Lastly, we show some advantages of using higher-order schemes by comparing the effects of numerical dissipation for the second- and fourth-order schemes for a CPAW test, the 2D MHD vortex problem and the blast wave problem in section \ref{sec:dissipation}.

+In all the tests, as expected, the solenoidality of the magnetic field remains conserved to machine precision.